Key takeaways:

 Let me give you some quick background on how clots are made so that you can understand the process of breaking down the clot.

 Coagulation, or clotting, begins very quickly when the lining of the blood vessel, the endothelium, is injured.
 Exposure to the collagen in the sub-endothelium of the blood vessels triggers platelet changes, causing them to clump together at the injury.
-At the same time, coagulation factors such as factor VII and tissue factor start forming fibrin strands which bind together and strengthen the clot.
+At the same time, coagulation factors such as factor VII and tissue factor start forming fibrin strands, which bind together and strengthen the clot.

 Fibrin is a fibrous protein made when fibrinogen encounters thrombin.
 Fibrinogen is a protein made in the liver that circulates in the bloodstream, ready to be converted to fibrin in an instant when needed.
 Thrombin is an enzyme that catalyzes the reaction causing fibrinogen to turn into insoluble fibrin strands.
 The gene that encodes thrombin is the F2 (factor 2) gene.

-Related article: F2 and thrombin genetic variants that increase the risk of blood clots.
+Related article: F2 and prothrombin variants

 Here’s a graphical overview of the clotting process, starting with platelet activation: